kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

   For applications that use block storage natively (like MongoDB) no additional configuration is required as the mount path passed to the application provides the device which MongoDB then uses for the storage path in the configuration file (dbpath).
-Specific tuning for each application to achieve the highest possibly performance is provided as part of its recommended configurations.
+Specific tuning for each application to achieve the highest possible performance is provided as part of its recommended configurations.

-  Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
+  Specific use cases around improved storage consumption are:
-  * An admin wishes to expose a block volume to be consumed as a block volume for the user
+  * An admin wishes to expose a block volume to be consumed as a block volume, for the user
-  * An admin wishes to expose a block volume to be consumed as a block volume for an administrative function such as bootstrapping
+  * An admin wishes to expose a block volume to be consumed as a block volume, for an administrative function such as bootstrapping
-  * A user wishes to utilize block storage to fully realize the performance of an application tuned to using block devices
+  * A user wishes to utilize block storage to fully realize the performance of an application tuned for block devices
-  * A user wishes to read from a block storage device and write to a filesystem (big data analytics processing) Also use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods.
+  * A user wishes to read from a block storage device and write to a filesystem (big data analytics processing) Additional use cases include dynamic provisioning and intelligent discovery of existing devices, for which this proposal provides the needed foundation.

 # Design Overview

-  The proposed design is based on the idea of leveraging well defined concepts for storage in Kubernetes.
+  The proposed design is based on the idea of leveraging well defined concepts of storage in Kubernetes.
 The consumption and definitions for the block devices will be driven through the PVC and PV definitions.
 Along with Storage Resource definitions, this will provide the admin with a consistent way of managing all storage.
   The API changes proposed in the following section are minimal with the idea of defining a volumeMode to indicate both the definition